Your Questions Answered

 Will my safe require installation?

 Safes and cabinets with fixing holes in the base and/or rear are designed specifically for wall and/or floor (bolt down) installation.
-Your insurer may insist on a security safe being installed to meet the manufacturer's recommended cash rating.
+Your insurer may insist on a security safe being installed to meet the manufacturer's recommended cash cover.
 We recommend safe installations are carried out by a qualified installer.
 Our teams are fully trained and DBS checked.

 Will you show me how to use the safe lock?

 Once our team have installed your safe they will carry out a lock demonstration.
 You will also be left full instructions and telephone support is available on request.
 Lock demonstrations should not take more than 15 minutes after installation is completed.
-If further training is required for other users or for advanced lock functions please contact us for a quote.

 Do you charge extra to install the safe?